texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ### Outdoor

 Projects in this category are entirely made of wood for the primary use to be outdoors.
 Example projects include but not limited to Projects in this category are entirely made of wood for the primary use to be outdoors.
-Example projects include but not limited to picnic tables, outdoor furniture, tiki stands, and
+Example projects include but not limited to picnic tables, outdoor furniture, tiki stands, and swings.

 | Event                                                                      | Event # |
 | -------------------------------------------------------------------------- | ------- |